apache/directory-fortress-core/README.md

 ___________________________________________________________________________________
 # Document Overview
-This document contains instructions to download, compile, load and test Fortress with an LDAP server.
+This document contains instructions to download, build, and test operations with an LDAP server using the Apache Fortress Core SDK.
 If you don't already have an LDAP server installed, goto **SECTION 1** for options.

 ___________________________________________________________________________________